Publishing with Orca

 • Picture book manuscripts should typically be 1,500 words or less.

 • No art should be included with picture book submissions unless you are a professional illustrator.
-Original art should never be included.

-• Please send complete manuscripts.
+• Please send complete manuscripts to the attention of Sarah Howden.

 Back to top